 EEA Data Subject Rights

-If you are an individual located in the EEA only, you will have the following rights with regard to your Personal Data:
+If you are an individual located in the EEA only, to the extent required by and in accordance with applicable law, you will have the following rights with regard to your Personal Data:

 - it is no longer necessary to retain your Personal Information;

 - you withdraw the consent which formed the basis of your Personal Information processing;